Skip to Content

 ££

-Another one from the Big Mamma Group (who own Ave Mario, the first entry in this guide) Gloria is wildly popular due to its beautiful interior and excellent food, to the point where it’s one of the best-known restaurants in Shoreditch
+Another one from the Big Mamma Group (who own Ave Mario, an early entry in this guide) Gloria is wildly popular due to its beautiful interior and excellent food, to the point where it’s one of the best-known restaurants around.

 The interior is essentially a kitsch interpretation of a traditional trattoria.
 Kitsch is cool – Gloria said so.